PandaKata/standby_duty_forecasting/README.md

 - - -

  ### aim
- Help the business to automate the credit card routing via a predictive model.
-Such a model should increase the payment success rate by finding the best possible PSP for each transaction and at the same time keep the transaction fees low.
+ Help the HR department with planning to estimate the amount of daily standby rescue drivers via a prediction model more efficiently.
+Here, efficient means that the percentage of standbys being activated is higher than in the current approach of keeping 90 drivers on hold.
+It also means that situations with not enough standbys should occur less often than in the current approach.
+Note that the plan must be finished on the 15th of the current month for the upcoming month.

  ### steps:
  1, Structure the project via the CRISP-DM or Team DS methodologies and give a recommendation of how a git repository for the project could look like.